urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 ...
 ```
 However, variation does exist on this chromosome between individuals.
-To demonstrate, when [a single file of variation data] is applied to it we end up
+To demonstrate, when [a single file of variation data] is "applied" to it we end
-with a graph that can be represented as below. *Take note of the bead-like
+up with a graph that can be represented as in the  below zoomed in section of
-breaks in the linear sequence.*
+chromosome 20.
-![chr20.svg]
+![chr20]

-*generated using graphite*
+Not all graphs are linear like the one above; in fact, the kind of graphs we're

-Not all graphs are linear like the one above.
-Their variation depends on a
+hoping to generate soon will have many breaks and will look pretty jumbled up.
-lot of factors such as the organism(s) and how distant the genomes we are comparing
+Their variation depends on a lot of factors such as the organism(s) and how
-are—like in the case of pan-genomes.
+distant the genomes we are comparing are—like in the case of pan-genomes.

 ## Reference Bias
 The reference being a consensus introduces a problem known as [reference bias];
 which can be compared to a false negative during mapping, that is, claiming that
 a variation does not exist where it actually exists.
-Research has shown that mapping short reads to a graph instead of a consensus
+[Research] has shown that mapping short reads to a graph instead of a consensus
-lead to [better mapping of short-read data].
+leads to better mapping of short-read data.

 Currently, graphite shows that we can generate a graph from a reference and
 variation data and progressively update it; not far from what Heng Li theorizes